-- Parts of some firms' data is provided on a "best endeavours basis" and therefore cannot be considered as 100% accurate. - The figures for customer numbers, including PEPs, is based on a simple sum of individual firms' data.
-A customer of one firm may also have relationships with another and be counted twice in this data. - The population of firms (18) includes some firms that also undertake fund management / administration services.
+- The report is based on data provided by firms; the Authority does not check the accuracy of data for every firm but may raise questions with firms. - Parts of some firms' data is provided on a "best endeavours basis" and therefore cannot be considered as 100% accurate. - The figures for customer numbers, including PEPs, is based on a simple sum of individual firms' data.
+A customer of one firm may also have relationships with another and be counted twice in this data. - The population of firms (17) includes some firms that also undertake fund management / administration services.
 Data pertaining to this activity is primarily covered in the "funds business" sector report.